muhammadateeb86/Front-Page-Email-Client/README.md

 Contributing

 Demo
-Check out the live demo of the project here.
-(Provide a link to the live demo if available)
+You can view the live site at:([https://muhammadateeb86.github.io/Front-Page-Email-Client/))

 Features
 Upload and preview brand logos.